james-cranley/Python30/README.md

 If you want to code along on the day on your own laptop then, **in advance of the session**, please install `conda`.

-Instructions to do this are below, it should take <5 mins.
+Instructions to do this (for Windows and Mac) are below, it should take <5 mins.
 You're successful if you've completed Step 2 😊.
 If you have questions please email me.

 Note: This is a primer aimed to get people new to programming off the ground.
 If you are experienced it will be a bit dull for you!